 Here are my main exhibitions or similar, mostly exhibitions where selection is involved or I have received invitations.

-I have also being invited to do demonstrations or workshops at Stainbeck Arts Club, Alwoodley Art Group, Horsforth Art Society and Farsley Art Club (which are all in the Leeds area) and at Ripon Arts, North Yorkshire.
-I will do a workshop at Harrogate and Nidderdale Art Club in December 2018.
+I have also being invited to do demonstrations or workshops at Stainbeck Arts Club, Alwoodley Art Group, Horsforth Art Society and Farsley Art Club (which are all in the Leeds area), as well as Ripon Arts and Harrogate & Nidderdale Art Club.
+I was booked to visit York Art Society, Pateley Bridge Art Club and East Keswick Art Club when Covid descended upon us.

 I have an ambition to show how continuous line drawing is naturally linked to many styles of art and structures in nature.
 My blog includes references to Four Colour Maps, Islamic art patterns and Knots, and also Celtic art has many similarities.